 Shopping Malls and Designer Stores

+Mall mania has hit Mumbai in recent years, with new malls popping up all over the city.
 Most malls are more than just shopping destinations.
 They've got huge food, gaming, and entertainment zones as well, offering fun for the whole family.
 For designer brands, go to the new high-end Palladium Mall at High Street Phoenix.
-See these 5 Biggest and Best Mumbai Malls.
+See these biggest and best Mumbai malls.